Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Discussion

 \section{Discussion}

 A central question in the study of biological and artificial intelligence is how the temporal credit assignment problem is solved in neuronal circuits~\cite{Lillicrap2019}.
-Motivated by recent genomic evidence on the widespread presence of local modulatory networks~\cite{Smith2019,smith2021transcriptomic}, we demonstrated how such signaling could complement Hebbian learning and global neuromodulation (e.g., via dopamine) to achieve biologically plausible propagation of the credit signal through \textit{arbitrary} time steps.
+Motivated by recent genomic evidence on the widespread presence of local modulatory networks~\cite{Smith2019,smith2021transcriptomic}, we demonstrated how such signaling could complement Hebbian learning and global neuromodulation (e.g., via dopamine) to achieve biologically plausible propagation of the credit signal through arbitrary time steps.
 Going beyond the scalar feedback provided by global top-down modulation, our study proposes how detailed vector feedback information~\cite{lillicrap2020backpropagation} can be delivered in neuronal circuits.
-From an approximation perspective, instead of the severe temporal truncations of the gradient information proposed by the state-of-the-art~\cite{Murray2019,Bellec2020,liu2021pnas}, ModProp offers a framework where the full temporal feedback signal can be received, albeit via low-pass filtering at the post-synaptic neuron due to specificity at the level of neuronal types, and not individual neurons.
+Instead of the severe temporal truncations of the gradient information proposed by the state-of-the-art~\cite{Murray2019,Bellec2020,liu2021pnas}, ModProp offers a framework where the full temporal feedback signal can be received, albeit via low-pass filtering at the post-synaptic neuron due to specificity at the level of neuronal types, and not individual neurons.
+Moreover, predictions generated by ModProp on the role of a family of signaling molecules (e.g. neuropeptides) could potentially be tested experimentally: physiology of multiple individual cells can be monitored in modern neurobiology experiments~\cite{Smith2020,melzer2020bombesin}.
+Blocking certain peptidergic receptors of the neurons that are involved with learning a task and comparing the performance to that without blocking can provide a test for the role of peptidergic communication.

-While feedback alignment~\cite{lillicrap2016FA} addresses the weight transport problem in \textit{feedforward} networks, it is not clear in RNNs which biological pathways would constitute the \textit{temporal} feedback pathways.
+While feedback alignment~\cite{lillicrap2016FA} addresses the weight transport problem in feedforward networks, it is not clear in RNNs which biological pathways would implement \textbf{temporal} feedback.
 Our model suggests that such pathways could come from synapse-type-specific local neuromodulation.
 In addition to improved performance compared to the state-of-the-art across all of our simulations, our theoretical and experimental results show that ModProp can be implemented efficiently for online learning.
-Taken together, these findings suggest that synapse-type-specific local modulatory signaling could be a neural mechanism for propagating credit information over more than just a few recurrent steps.
+Figure~\ref{fig:ModProp_approx} briefly mentions some of the connections of ModProp to feedback alignment.
+Together, these findings suggest that synapse-type-specific local modulatory signaling could be a neural mechanism for propagating credit information over more than just a few recurrent steps.